vian1015/asg2pbp/katalog/README.md

 ```py
 from katalog.models import CatalogItem
 ```
 Collect the QuerySet from `CatalogItem`, then parse it as `context` with other datas.
-We then call the render function, which will combine the given template (in this case `katalog.html`) with `context`, and returns an HTTP Response.
+We then call the render function, which will combine the given template (in this case `katalog.html`) with `context`, and returns a rendered HTML template.
 ```py
 def show_katalog(request):
     data_katalog_item = CatalogItem.objects.all()